 March 2024

-It would perhaps be more accurate to title this as 'projects', as one thing has led to another in the tank dept. and I have found a new paint guy, so it is time to test the water.
+It would perhaps be more accurate to title this as 'projects', as one thing has led to another in the tank department and I have found a new paint guy, so it is time to test the water.

 Both of these tanks require repairs, one to just the paint and one to take out a dent plus attend to the paint.
 There has not been any desperate need, as both look fine from a respectable distance such as this.